FlominatorTM/iptc_to_vicuna/README.md

 # Insert IPTC descriptions into VicuñaUploader session file

 This is a proof of concept class that shows how one can manipulate a session file saved in [VicuñaUploader](http://yarl.github.io/vicuna/).
+In this case one field of [IPTC](https://en.wikipedia.org/wiki/IPTC_Information_Interchange_Model) data that might have been insertedby using a tool like [GeoSetter](http://www.geosetter.de/) gets retrieved from the files and inserted in the description field of the session file.

 "Installation"
 --------------